Trump says Russia helping North Korea skirt sanctions, Pyongyang getting close on missile

 "He can do a lot," Trump said of Russian President Vladimir Putin.
 "But unfortunately we don't have much of a relationship with Russia, and in some cases it's probable that what China takes back, Russia gives.
 So the net result is not as good as it could be."

+Andrew Weiss, vice president for studies at the Carnegie Endowment for International Peace, said Moscow does not share the depth of U.S. concerns over Pyongyang’s nuclear and missile programs.
+“It’s simply not the case, if Trump’s hands were not tied on Russia, that he and Putin could magically work together to solve the Korea crisis.”

+The size of Russia’s economic relationship with North Korea was dwarfed by the North's relationship with China.
+"It seems unlikely that Russia is somehow stepping into those shoes,” Weiss said.

-Trump, who has grappled with nuclear tests and ballistic missile launches by North Korea since he took office a year ago, said Pyongyang is steadily advancing in being able to deliver a missile that could threaten the United States.
+Trump, who has grappled with nuclear tests and ballistic missile launches by North Korea since he took office a year ago, said Pyongyang is steadily advancing in its ability to deliver a missile to the United States.

 "They're not there yet, but they're close.
 And they get closer every day," said Trump.

 North Korea said after its last intercontinental ballistic missile launch in November that the test had put the U.S. mainland within range.
-Some experts agreed that based on the missile’s trajectory and distance it had the capability to fly as far as Washington.
+Some experts agreed that based on the missile’s trajectory and distance it had the capability to fly as far as Washington D.C.

 Trump said he welcomed talks between North and South Korea over the Winter Olympics to be held in the South next month and said this could be an initial phase in helping defuse the crisis.